 “As-Is” means in the existing circumstances.
 When a property is sold at “as-is,” a buyer pays to buy the property, requiring further renovations.
 Since NSI wouldn’t sell the property at market value without further renovations, it is sold to a wholesaler or another investor.

 The initial selling price of a property that the seller is asking for the property.

 The assessed value is how much a home is worth according to a public tax assessor who makes that determination to figure out how much city or state tax the owner owes.

-An assignment is a sales transaction with the original buyer of the property (“the assignor”) allows another buyer (“the assignee”) to take over the buying rights to purchase the property.
+An assignment is a sales transaction with the original buyer of the property (“the assignor”) that allows another buyer (“the assignee”) to take over the buying rights to purchase the property.

 Status of a property that is currently under contract but is allowing backup offers to be submitted.

 Backup status is used when the listing agent has reason to believe the current escrow may fall through for any number of reasons.